MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 ## Installation & Setup
 1. Clone this repository.
 2. Download the latest stable release of ChromeDriver for your operating system from https://chromedriver.chromium.org/home.
-3. Unzip ChromeDriver into local folder.
+3. Unzip ChromeDriver into the local folder.
 The directory structure should look like this:
 ```
 Multi-Account-Attendance-Proxy-Bot